Compact Binaries through a Lens: Silent vs. Detectable Microlensing for the LIGO-Virgo-KAGRA Gravitational Wave Observatories: Probability of detection: An Upper Limit

-The integrated probability density is displayed in Fig.~\ref{fig:Probability} as a function of lens mass $M_L$ for detected total binary masses ranging from $M_{det} = 30 M_\odot$ to $M_{det} = 240 M_\odot$ with $\rho \ge 10$.
-It is normalized by the total number of sources with an $\rho \ge 10$.
+After the integrals over $y$, $\chi_S$ and $\chi_L$ are performed, Fig.~\ref{fig:Probability} shows the probability of lensing as a function of $M_L$ for $M_{det} = 30 M_\odot$ to $M_{det} = 240 M_\odot$ with $\rho \ge 10$.
+Like before, it is normalized by the total number of sources with an $\rho \ge 10$.
 Fig.~\ref{fig:Probability}(a) shows the probability for all lensed sources.
 We can see it peaks at low lens mass, and that the peak shifts to slightly higher masses as $M_{det}$ increases reaching $M_L \approx 40 M\odot$ for $M_{det} = 240 M_\odot$, and then flattens out as the lens mass continues to increase.
-In Figs.~\ref{fig:Probability}(a) and (b) we limit the detected black hole binaries to those whose waveform has a mismatch of $\ge 5 \%$ and $\ge 10\%$, respectively.
+In Figs.~\ref{fig:Probability}(b) and (c) we limit the detected black hole binaries to those whose waveform has a mismatch of $\ge 5 \%$ and $\ge 10\%$, respectively.
 This decreases the probability of lensing to a value that is well below its peak.
 It can be seen that detectable lensing starts at larger values of $M_L >100 M_\odot$ and flatten out as $M_L$ increases.
 For a detectable mismatch of $\ge 10\%$, increasing the detected mass from $M_{det} = 30 M_\odot$ to $M_{det} = 60 M_\odot$ increases the probability of detectable lensing by about a factor of $2$.
 However, as the detectable mass increases further, the increase in probability is less significant.
-Already the $M_{det} = 240 M_\odot$ case contains lower probability events than $M_{det} = 120 M_\odot$.
+Already for $M_{det} = 240 M_\odot$ contains lower probability events than $M_{det} = 120 M_\odot$.

+{ We now consider the Bayesian comparison of the hypothesis that an observed signal is lensed versus unlensed.
+For two hypotheses $\mathcal{H}_1$ and $\mathcal{H}_2$, the ratio of posterior probabilities is